 We love bikes and we really love going on bike rides.
 Whenever we can we try and organise a ride in the local area (and sometimes the Forest of Dean).
 We might organise a ride with a twist - we did a Wild Food ride last year and collected lots of goodies from the hedgerow to eat back at the youth centre.
 Any bike ride is led by a National Standard Instructor who will have risk assessed all routes in advance.
 Through rides young people can explore Bristol beyond their own neighbourhood, gain the skills the knowledge & confidence to get around independently and get fit and healthy as well!

-This is a new activity requested by young people.
-These sessions have proved very popular, enabling young people to develop or test their cycling skills in a very different way, for instance - cycling one handed whilst swinging a mallet & scoring goals.....We plan to run more sessions at all the adventure playgrounds during the school holidays.
+Bike Polo enables young people to develop or test their cycling skills in a very different way, for instance - cycling one handed whilst swinging a mallet & scoring goals.....We run sessions at adventure playgrounds during the school holidays.

 As well as working at Adventure Playgrounds in Bristol, we can offer activities to groups of young people throughout the local area.
 Please get in touch to find out more.